DannieBGoode/criptomo/_posts/2023-05-01-discovering-hidden-gems-a-comprehensive-guide-to-using-moralis-money.md

 * Distribution: Review the coin's distribution among its holders.
 * Trading History: Assess the coin's trading history for trends or anomalies.

-### Step 4: Manage Risk and Adopt a Long-Term Approach
+### Step 5: Manage Risk and Adopt a Long-Term Approach

 When using Moralis Money, prioritize long-term success and focus on mastering the tool before making trades.
 Implement risk management strategies to safeguard your investments.
 For instance, consider exiting a coin if its value decreases by more than 20%.

 Bear in mind that trading newly minted coins carries a high-risk, high-reward nature.
 While Moralis Money offers valuable metrics and tools for informed decision-making, always remain cognizant of the inherent risks associated with cryptocurrency trading.

-### Step 5: Upgrade to the Pro Plan for Advanced Features
+### Step 6: Upgrade to the Pro Plan for Advanced Features

-For access to lower time frame data and other advanced features on Moralis
+For access to lower time frame data and other advanced features on Moralis Money, consider upgrading to one of their pricing plans.
+There are three options available, each catering to different needs and budgets:

+Moralis Money Pricing Plans: Choose the Option That Best Suits Your Needs

+1. **Free Plan**: This plan is free of charge and offers access to the Moralis Money web application.
+Users can search for cryptocurrencies and view detailed information about them.
+However, early identification of cryptocurrencies is not included.
+2. **Pro Plan**: Priced at $97 per month, this plan provides access to all features of the Moralis Money web application, including early identification of cryptocurrencies.
+Users can also receive price alerts and access real-time market analysis.
+3. **Enterprise Plan**: At a cost of $1,497 per month, this plan offers all the features of the Pro Plan, plus access to a team of cryptocurrency experts who provide personalized advice.
+Users can also access advanced market analysis and receive customized alerts.

+As the cryptocurrency bull market returns, Moralis Money announces a price increase for its plans.
+The platform aims to make its paid features exclusive, as they are extremely valuable to users.
+A 50% increase in the monthly price, from $97 to $147, is announced when Bitcoin reaches $30,000.
+However, if you subscribe to the Pro Plan today, you will keep the current price as long as you maintain your subscription.
+Therefore, it's crucial to subscribe now if you're interested in the bull market and appreciate Moralis Money's product.

+### Conclusion

+Moralis Money offers a powerful and versatile platform for discovering and analyzing potential cryptocurrency investments.
+By applying filters, conducting thorough research, and managing risk, you can effectively navigate the world of cryptocurrencies and uncover hidden gems.
+As Moralis Money continues to evolve, stay up to date with new features and refine your strategies to make the most of this invaluable tool.